getCUJO/QoOID/draft-ietf-ippm-qoo.md

 parameters that allow for analysis of the precision.

 # Motivation

-This section describes the features and attributes a network quality framework must have to be useful for different stakeholders.
-The stakeholders included are Application developers, End-Users, and Network Operators and Vendors.
-At a high level, End-Users need an understandable network metric.
-Application developers need a network metric that allows them to evaluate how well their application is likely to perform given the measured network performance.
-Network Operators and Vendors need a metric that facilitates troubleshooting and optimization of their networks.
+This section describes the features and attributes a network quality framework must have to be useful for different stakeholders: application developers, end-users, and network operators/vendors.
+At a high level, end-users need an understandable network metric.
+Application developers require a network metric that allows them to evaluate how well their application is likely to perform given the measured network performance.
+Network operators and vendors need a metric that facilitates troubleshooting and optimization of their networks.
 Existing network quality metrics and frameworks typically address the needs of one or two of these stakeholders, but we have yet to find one that bridges the needs of all three.

-## Introduction
-This section aims to describe the features a network performance framework must have to be understandable to end-users, useful for application developers, and actionable for network operators.
-One of the key motivations behind this initiative is to bridge the gap between the technical aspects of network performance and the practical needs of those who depend on it.
+A key motivation for the Quality of Outcome (QoO) framework is to bridge the gap between the technical aspects of network performance and the practical needs of those who depend on it.
 While solutions exist for many of the problems causing high and unstable latency in the Internet, the incentives to deploy them have remained relatively weak.
 By creating a unifying framework for assessing network quality, we aim to strengthen these incentives significantly.

-Bandwidth is necessary but not sufficient for high-quality modern network experiences.
+Bandwidth alone is necessary but not sufficient for high-quality modern network experiences.
 Idle latency, working latency, jitter, and unmitigated packet loss are major causes of poor application outcomes.
-The impact of latency is widely recognized in network engineering circles {{BITAG}}.
-Unfortunately, it is complicated to benchmark the quality of network transport.
+The impact of latency is widely recognized in network engineering circles {{BITAG}}, but benchmarking the quality of network transport remains complex.
 Most end-users are unable to relate to metrics other than Mbps, which they have long been conditioned to think of as the only dimension of network quality.

-Real Time Response under load tests{{RRUL}} and Responsiveness {{RPM}} make huge strides in making a better network quality metric that is far closer to application outcomes than bandwidth is, and the latter is successful at being relatively relatable/understandable to end-users.
+Real Time Response under load tests {{RRUL}} and Responsiveness {{RPM}} make significant strides toward creating a network quality metric that is far closer to application outcomes than bandwidth alone.
+The latter, in particular, is successful at being relatively relatable and understandable to end-users.

-As pointed out in {{RPM}}, “Our networks remain unresponsive, not from a lack of technical solutions, but rather a lack of awareness of the problem.”
-The lack of awareness means a lack of incentives for operators to invest in improving network quality (beyond increasing the throughput).
-While Open Source solutions exist, vendors rarely implement them.
-And it all boils down to the lack of a universally accepted network quality framework that captures how well applications are likely to work.
+However, as noted in {{RPM}}, “Our networks remain unresponsive, not from a lack of technical solutions, but rather a lack of awareness of the problem.”
+This lack of awareness means operators have little incentive to improve network quality beyond increasing throughput.
+Despite the availability of open-source solutions, vendors rarely implement them.
+The root cause lies in the absence of a universally accepted network quality framework that captures how well applications are likely to perform.

-A recent IAB workshop on measuring internet quality for end users identified this important point: Users mostly care about application performance (as opposed to network performance).
-Among the conclusions is the statement, "A really meaningful metric for users is whether their application will work properly or fail because of a lack of a network with sufficient characteristics"
+A recent IAB workshop on measuring internet quality for end-users identified a key insight: users care primarily about application performance rather than network performance.
+Among the conclusions was the statement, "A really meaningful metric for users is whether their application will work properly or fail because of a lack of a network with sufficient characteristics"
 {{RFC9318}}.
-One of the requirements we set out here is, therefore, to be able to answer this question: "Will an application work properly?".
-An answer to this question requires a few things; First, we must acknowledge that the internet is stochastic (from the point-of-view of any given client), and we can never answer this question with certainty.
-Second, different applications have different needs and adapt differently to varying network conditions.
-Any framework aiming to answer this question must be able to cater to the needs of different applications.
-Thirdly, end users are individuals with different perception of, and levels of tolerance for, degradation of network conditions and the resulting effect on application experience.
+Therefore, one critical requirement of a meaningful framework is its ability to answer the question, "Will an application work properly?"

+Answering this question requires several considerations.
+First, the Internet is inherently stochastic from the perspective of any given client, so certainty i unattainable.
+Second, different applications have varying needs and adapt differently to network conditions.
+A framework aiming to answer this question must accommodate diverse application requirements.
+Third, end-users have individual tolerances for degradation in network conditions and the resulting effects on application experience.
+These variations must be factored into the framework's design.

 ## Design Goal

 The overall goal is to describe the requirements for an objective network quality framework and metric that is useful for end-users, application developers, and network operators/vendors alike.

 ## Requirements

-This section describes the three main requirements and the motivation for each.
+This section outlines the three main requirements and their motivation.

 In general, all stakeholders ultimately care about the success of applications running over the network.
-Application success depends not just on bandwidth but also on the delay of the network links and computational steps involved in making the application function.

-These delays in turn depend on how the application places load on the network, how the network is affected by environmental conditions and the behavior of other users sharing the network resources.
+Application success depends not just on bandwidth but also on the delay of network links and computational steps involved in making the application function.
+These delays depend on how the application places load on the network, how the network is affected by environmental conditions, and the behavior of other users sharing the network resources.

-Different applications have different needs from the network, and they put different patterns of load on the network.
-To provide an answer to whether or not applications will work well or fail, a network quality framework must therefore be able to compare measurements of network performance to many different application requirements.

-Flexibility in describing application requirements and the ability to capture the delay characteristics of the network in enough detail to compute how likely application success is with satisfactory accuracy and precision are necessary conditions.
+Different applications have different needs from the network, and they place different patterns of load on it.
+To determine whether applications will work well or fail, a network quality framework must compare measurements of network performance to a wide variety of application requirements.
+Flexibility in describing application requirements and the ability to capture the delay characteristics of the network in sufficient detail are necessary to compute application success with satisfactory accuracy and precision.

 How can operators take action when measurements show that applications fail too often?
+The framework must support spatial composition {{RFC6049}}, {{RFC6390}}
-We can answer this question if the measured metric(s) support spatial composition {{RFC6049}}, {{RFC6390}}.
-Spatial composition gives us the ability to divide results into sub-results, each measuring the performance of a required sub-milestone that must be reached in time for the application to succeed.
+to answer this question.
+Spatial composition allows results to be divided into sub-results, each measuring the performance of a required sub-milestone that must be reached in time for the application to succeed.

-To summarise, the framework and "meaningful metric" we're looking for should have the following properties:
+To summarize, the framework and "meaningful metric" we're looking for should have the following properties:

- 1. Capture the information necessary to compute the probability that applications will work well.
-(Useful for End-users and Application developers)
+1. **Capture the information necessary to compute the probability that applications will work well.** (Useful for end-users and application developers.)

- 2. Compare meaningfully to different application requirements.
+2. **Compare meaningfully to different application requirements.**

- 3. Compose.
-So that operators can isolate and quantify the contributions of different sub-outcomes and sub-paths of the network.
-(Useful for Operators and Vendors)
+3. **Compose.** Allow operators to isolate and quantify the contributions of different sub-outcomes and sub-paths of the network.
+(Useful for operators and vendors.)

 ### Requirements for end-users